Irgun: Increase in operations

 Although the Irgun continued activities such as these, following Rosenberg's orders, they were greatly curtailed.
 Furthermore, in fear of the British threat of the death sentence for anyone found carrying a weapon, all operations were suspended for eight months.
 However, opposition to this policy gradually increased.
-In April, 1938, responding to the killing of six Jews, Betar members from the Rosh Pina Brigade went on a reprisal mission, without the consent of their commander, as described by historian Avi Shlaim:
+In April 1938, in retaliation for the killing of six Jews, three members of the Irgun, acting without the consent of their regional commander, conducted an unauthorized ambush on an Arab bus near Safed.
+The attackers attempted to force the vehicle off the mountain road using firearms and a grenade; however, the grenade failed to detonate, and the bus escaped.

-On 21 April 1938, after several weeks of planning, he and two of his colleagues from the Irgun (Etzel) ambushed an Arab bus at a bend on a mountain road near Safad.
-They had a hand grenade, a gun and a pistol.
-Their plan was to destroy the engine so that the bus would fall off the side of the road and all the passengers would be killed.
-When the bus approached, they fired at it (not in the air, as Mailer has it) but the grenade lobbed by Ben Yosef did not detonate.
-The bus with its screaming and terrified passengers drove on.

-Although the incident ended without casualties, the three were caught, and one of them – Shlomo Ben-Yosef was sentenced to death.
+Although the incident ended without casualties, the three were caught, and one of them, Shlomo Ben-Yosef, was sentenced to death.
 Demonstrations around the country, as well as pressure from institutions and people such as Dr. Chaim Weizmann and the Chief Rabbi of Mandatory Palestine, Yitzhak HaLevi Herzog did not reduce his sentence.
 In Shlomo Ben-Yosef's writings in Hebrew were later found:

 I am going to die and I am not sorry at all.
 Why?
 Because I am going to die for our country.
 Shlomo Ben-Yosef.

 On 29 June 1938 he was executed, and was the first of the Olei Hagardom.
 The Irgun revered him after his death and many regarded him as an example.

 In light of this, and due to the anger of the Irgun leadership over the decision to adopt a policy of restraint until that point, Jabotinsky relieved Rosenberg of his post and replaced him with David Raziel, who proved to be the most prominent Irgun commander until Menachem Begin.
 Jabotinsky simultaneously instructed the Irgun to end its policy of restraint, leading to armed offensive operations until the end of the Arab Revolt in 1939.
 In this time, the Irgun mounted about 40 operations against Arabs and Arab villages, for instance: